 Between 2017 and 2020, the Atlas also employed field technicians to conduct point count surveys across the state.
 Through these surveys the techs systematically collected data on bird abundance in order to complement the volunteer-generated data.
 This effort has resulted in the largest baseline data set of its kind on the Commonwealth’s breeding birds, with over 15,000 points surveyed and over 230,000 individual birds counted.

-In Phase Two, through funding by the DWR, CMI is reviewing and analyzing the massive data sets generated by the Atlas.
-These analyses will generate a number of products that will be shared with the public and which will help guide future avian conservation efforts in Virginia.
+In Phase Two, through funding provided by the DWR, CMI reviewed and analyzed the massive data sets generated by the Atlas.
+These analyses generated a number of publicly-available products which will help guide future avian conservation efforts in Virginia.

 - Taking a “snapshot in time” of the current distribution of Virginia’s breeding birds.
-The comprehensive Atlas data set will be used to produce maps depicting the distribution of each documented breeding species.
+The comprehensive Atlas data set produced maps depicting the distribution of each documented breeding species.

 - Producing maps of species abundance and generating species population estimates.
 Abundance data adds a third dimension to species distribution data by not only informing us of where a species occurs, but in what numbers.
-The bird abundance data collected by field technicians will be used to produce density maps for many species across the state, revealing where in the state individual species are more and less abundant.
-From these maps we will also generate credible population estimates for many of the bird species for which we lack such information.
+The bird abundance data were used to produce maps for many species across the state, revealing where in the state individual species are more and less abundant.
+From these maps we generated credible population estimates for many of the bird species for which we lack such information.

 Phase Two – Atlas Products (In Progress)